AKASHAorg/akasha-id-client/README.md

 // -> https://akasha.id/#/wallet/WyJhIiwiMDVjZjBjNzZmMGMwZTNmNjUwODVhYTA1YmZmODFkMGI3MmI1M2VmOSIsIkVEZUJLekpwUkoyeVhUVnVncFRTQ2c9PSIsMTY4NzQ2NF0=
 ```

 At the same time, attach an event listener for the response coming from the IDP app.
+The response
-The response is sent once the user has accepted or rejected the request.
+is sent once the user has accepted or rejected the request.

-You can also pass an optional parameter with a list of attributes that the client app could use to enhance the UX.
-This list of attributes
+You can also pass an optional parameter with a list of attributes that the client app could use
-will help the user make an informed choice in terms of what profile data to disclose.
+to enhance the UX.
+This list of attributes will help the user make an informed choice in terms of
+what profile data to disclose in the AKASHA.id application.

 ```js
 const attributes = ['name', 'email']